I am always seeking motivated students interested in pursuing research.

 My research concerns computer security, and is motivated by the central questions of:

 My research tends to favour formal approaches to answering these questions, although not exclusively.
-For instance, using machine checked proofs or sound empirical measurement to demonstrate system security, or using verifying compilation of domain specific languages to more easily build verified systems, are examples of formal approaches to building secure systems.
+For instance, using machine checked proofs or sound empirical measurement to demonstrate system security, or using verifying or verified compilation to more easily build verified systems, are examples of formal approaches to building secure systems.
 On the other hand, some aspects of security like human behaviour need to be understood through a different lens but are no less vital.

 Being able to answer these kinds of questions is more important than having specific experience with e.g. formal methods or particular areas of security; although such experience may be beneficial for some topics.
 As you'll see from the overview of my research on my main page, my interests in security are relatively broad.